 Phones that cost around $300 are a mixed lot.
 Samsung, Nokia, LG, Honor, Realme, Redmi, and others have respectable offerings in this range.
-The Samsung Galaxy A51/Galaxy 71, the Nokia 6.2/Nokia 7.2 and the TCL 10L are probably the closest direct competitors to the new Moto G series.
+The Samsung Galaxy A52, the Nokia 7.2 and the TCL 10L are probably the closest direct competitors to the new Moto G series.

 Speaking personally, I think the Samsung and Nokia phones have a little bit more going for them, particularly when it comes to design.
 The TCL 10, less so.
 However, they don’t come close to meeting the Motorola Moto G series in one vital department: battery life.
 If battery life is your primary concern, you can’t go wrong with either the Moto G Power or the Moto G Stylus.
 The G Power, in particular, delivers dividends on battery life with three days of uptime.
 The G Stylus may only reach two days, but that’s still better than many devices in any price range.

 Can’t pick between the Power or the Stylus?
 If you can give up some battery life, I think the Stylus is the better performer.
-It includes the useful stylus and has the better of the two camera systems hands down.
+It includes a useful stylus and has the better of the two camera systems hands down.
 You will pay more for the stylus.
-The Motorola Moto G Power costs $249 and the Moto G Stylus costs $299.
+The Motorola Moto G Power cost $249 at launch and the Moto G Stylus cost $299.
 Call them the battery bargain of 2020.

 If you have a bit more cash in your budget, there’s the newer Motorola Edge for $699.
 Yes, it’s double the cost of these Moto G phones, but it’s a winner through and through.